goofy2k/ESP32_faust2api/The file Basic ESP32 faust2api example.md

 ## 2. Walkthrough on how to use the example_faust_mqtt_tcp4_v3 under ESP-IDF

 The example must be compiled in the ESP-IDF environment as a C++ app.
-To this end the project folder contains a folder main with a main.cpp file (only for this aspect see the praragraph Starting a New ESP32 Project in the tutorial on [DSP on the ESP32 With Faust](https://faustdoc.grame.fr/tutorials/esp32/).
+To this end the project folder contains a folder main with a main.cpp file (only for this aspect see the praragraph "Starting a New ESP32 Project" in the tutorial on [DSP on the ESP32 With Faust](https://faustdoc.grame.fr/tutorials/esp32/).

 1. create a secrets.h file in the folder "main" of the project (note 1.)